Back to courses

 Appendiceal and Metastatic Colorectal Cancer

-Moderators: Nelya Melnitchuk and Rocco Ricciardi
+Moderators: Nelya Melnitchouk and Rocco Ricciardi

 10:30 Cytoreduction with and without HIPEC in Colorectal Cancer: How To Decide ? | Jon Greer